docker/compose/docs/extends.md

 reading the current file.
 Defining these locally also ensures changes to the referenced file don't result in breakage.

-If a configuration option is defined in both the original service and the local service, the local value either *override*s or *extend*s the definition of the original service.
-This works differently for other configuration options.
+If a configuration option is defined in both the original service the local service, the local value *replaces* or *extends* the original value.

-For single-value options like `image`, `command` or `mem_limit`, the new value replaces the old value. **This is the default behaviour - all exceptions are listed below.**
+For single-value options like `image`, `command` or `mem_limit`, the new value replaces the old value.

     # original service
     command: python app.py